 - comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by board of Trustees; - regular reviews by the finance committee of reports which indicate performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - regular reviews by the audit committee of reports from management, the auditor and responsible officer on risks, systems, processes and financial controls in the school.
-An annual report from the audit committee is made to the Governing Body; - setting targets to measure financial and other performance; - clearly defining purchasing guidelines; - delegation and segregation of duties; - · identification and management of risks. - completion of a governance self evaluation exercise - audit review of risks and the effectiveness of solutions to mitigate the risk
+An annual report from the audit committee is made to the Governing Body; - setting targets to measure financial and other performance; - clearly defining purchasing guidelines; - delegation and segregation of duties; - identification and management of risks. - completion of a governance self evaluation exercise - audit review of risks and the effectiveness of solutions to mitigate the risk

 The Board of Trustees has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
-With effect from 1st September 2014 the Trustees have appointed RSM Risk Assurance Services LLP to perform internal checks.